 The Bureau of Labor Statistics compiles data from all states for counselors.
-In the state of Alaska in the year 2012, there were approximately 270 substance abuse counselors, 590 mental health counselors and 300 rehabilitation counselors employed.
+In the state of Alaska in the year 2022, there were approximately 1,890 counselors working in the state.
+More than half are substance abuse, behavioral disorder, and mental health counselors.

-The annual medial salaries for these professionals ranged from $52,680 and $66,330.
+The annual average salaries for these professionals ranged from $43,180 to $68,770.
 There are various things that will affect the salary level for counselors, including their education and experience.

 - Alaska Psychologist Licensing

 - Alaska Social Work Licensing